kevingonzalez7997/Deploy_2/README.md

 - Starting with Elastic BeanStalk
   - Select type Elastic
   - Select Elastic BeanStalk
-- For the EC2 start by selcting EC2
+- For the EC2 start by selecting EC2
      - The necessary policies are AWSElasticBeanstalkWebTier, AWSElasticBeanstalkWorkerTier, and AWSElasticBeanstalkMulticontainerDocker

 ### 5. Deploy AWS Elastic BeanStalk